Imperio Argentina: Death

 In January 2003, she suffered an angina attack and was admitted to the University Hospital of Malaga.
 She died in Benalmádena in the Province of Málaga (her mother was born and raised in the same province) in August 2003, aged 97.
 She had two children.
 Her son, Florián Antonio Martínez Nile, by her marriage to Florián Rey, predeceased her, having committed suicide at age 24 in 1959.
 Her younger child was her daughter, Alejandra Goyanes Nile, by another marriage.
 She was married twice.
 As a divorcee, she could not, in Francoist Spain, legally marry Joaquín Goyanes, the father of her daughter.

+Award

+She was awarded the honorary Goya at the 3rd Goya Awards.